 Radon is decay product of Uranium ubiquitous in rocks and soils with varying concentration [1,2].
 These elements are naturally enriched in rocks of granites, igneous, metamorphic or sedimentary rocks and in monazite sands [3].
 Therefore, the phosphate rock at Minjingu mine being a sedimentary rock is potential for Uranium contents [4].
 222Ra is a decay product of 226Ra which is commonly found in soils and rock containing uranium.
 This inert gas is considered to be radiation health hazard as it may increase a risk of cancer when inhaled by human [5,6,7,8,9,10,11].
 The decay of radon produces respirable solid particles of 218Po and 214Po that attaches to the aerosol and dust particles present in the air [12].
 The indoor radon is mainly caused by the local soil surrounding the building, the ground water used in the building, and the building materials [13].
 For the reason of radon being the cancer cause, many countries in the world have specific national programs for measurement of radon in residential dwellings and offices and assess the associated public exposure [14].
 When radon released from soil into the outdoors, it mixes with fresh air resulting in concentrations that is insignificant to be of concern to individuals.
 However, when radon enters inside a residential house or office; it can accumulate to a level significant for health concern.
 Entry of radon gas in houses and offices can be achieved through openings or cracks in foundation, walls and slabs, construction joints, pipes, window wells, or cavities inside walls.
 Ounce radon gas enters in a home or office it will accumulate to levels that can be of concern to the individual heath [15].
-Exposure from radon gas is usually represented by the average concentration of radon gas per cubic metre of air an individual has been exposed over time, measured in the units of Becquerel per cubic metre (Bq/m3).
+Exposure from radon gas is usually represented by the average concentration of radon gas per cubic meter of air an individual has been exposed over time, measured in the units of Becquerel per cubic meter (Bq/m3).
 The level of risk to individual depends on factors such as concentration of radon dilution effects caused by available ventilation mechanisms and duration of exposure.
 The health risk associated with long-term inhalation of indoor radon is an increased risk of developing lung cancer.
 Radon has the tendency to deposit onto lungs and when decay; they irradiate the lung [4].
 The World Health Organization (WHO) has reported that, after cigarette smoking, radon is the second largest cause of lung cancer [16].

 The concentration of indoor radon depend on various factors including: emanation rate, concentration of radium in soil, soil size, soil porosity and permeability, moisture content of the soil, atmospheric pressure and precipitation[15].
 There are few studies in Tanzania conducted for indoor radon for example by Germana Mlay and Ismail Makundi at Manyoni district in Singida [17] where uranium deposits have been discovered.
 The results of this study have shown the mean concentration of 166±12 Bq/m3 and the highest value was 518±28 Bq/m3 which is above the WHO recommended value of 100 Bq/m3.